 * Do something <2015-06-28 Sun 18:00-20:00>

 org-caldav will set the

 * Do something :PROPERTIES: :ID: 905F350D-F437-4AEC-B73C-52A2B72ECBCD :END: <2015-06-29 Mon 19:00-19:25>

-One important aspect to remark is that deletions are also synced.
-If you delete files or events, these changes will be uploaded next time you sync.
-If the events you delete contain invitations, emails will be sent to the attendees, even for events in the past.
+Note that deletions are also synced: if you delete files or events, these changes will be uploaded next time you sync.
+More important: if the events you delete contain invitations, emails will be sent to the attendees, even for events in the past.
 Be careful about this point if you want to this package a try (I did it and ended up spamming some of my collaborators, with cancellations of old events.)

 One variable worth mentioning is:

 that allows you to control whether events on the server are really deleted.

 If your sync state somehow gets broken, you can make a clean slate by doing:

 The package is very well documented and you can consult it for the finer grained details.